 Configure the amount of tries based on the usage environment and type of users that your device will regularly service.
 Keep in mind that most homes and businesses will only have one external IP address for their users and that IP addresses are often dynamic and will change after a certain number of days or weeks.

 While Auto Block blacklists IP addresses that have failed one too many authentication attempts, Account Protection protects user accounts by blocking untrusted clients’ access.

 Go to Control Panel > Security > Account Protection.
 You can enable Account Protection to shield accounts from untrusted clients after a set number of failed signins.
 This improves the security of your DSM and reduces risk of accounts falling prey to brute-force attacks from distributed attacks.

 With HTTPS enabled, you can encrypt and secure the network traffic between your Synology NAS and connected clients, which protects against common forms of eavesdropping or man-in-the-middle attacks.

 Go to Control Panel > Network > DSM Settings.
 Tick the checkbox for Automatically redirect HTTP connections to HTTPS.
 You will now connect to DSM via HTTPS.
 In the address bar, you’ll notice that your device’s URL starts with “https://” instead of “http://”.
-Note that the default port number for https is 443, while http by default uses port 80.
 If you had certain firewall or network settings in place before, you may need to update them.